 In summary, there are 2 specific factors that contribute to your credit utilization:

 - How much credit you’re using (or cookies you’re eating)

 - Your total credit limit (or total cookies in the jar)

 When looking at your credit history, your “amounts owed” makes up 30% of your credit score.
-A close second to “payment history”, which makes up 35% of your credit score.
+This is a close second to “payment history,” which makes up 35% of your credit score.

-That’s because, when considering approving or denying an application for credit, lenders use this percentage to assess the risk.
+That’s because, when considering approving or denying an application for credit, lenders use this percentage to assess their risk.